xcube-dev/xcube-server/README.md

 * Performance: After some period check if datasets haven't been used for a long time - close them and remove from cache.
 * Performance: Internally cache TileGrid instances, so we don't need to recompute them.
   TileGrid cache keys must be based on dataset path, array shape, and chunk shape.
-* Need: Add a service that allows retrieving the actual cubes indexers and coordinates given a variable and dimension KVP.
+* Feature: Add a service that allows retrieving the actual cubes indexers and coordinates given a variable and dimension KVP.
   This is because we use `var.sel(method='nearest, **indexers)`, users cannot know the actual, effectively selected coordinates.

-* Build on Travis & AppVeyor
-* Configure Flake8
-* Configure Coverage
+* Feature/Performance: use multi-resolution levels embedded in future cube datasets
+* Feature/Performance: consider external chunking when computing TileGrid